 - Make your home pollinator friendly: Create a safe haven for hummingbirds and other pollinators in your backyard by planting native, pollinator-friendly flowers that are free of pollinator-toxic pesticides, including neonicotinoids.
 Make sure not to use any of these products in your backyard.
 You can view tips for creating a pollinator-friendly backyard here.
 Ask your neighbors to do the same.
 Provide shallow water sources that hummingbirds can use for a short respite before they continue their migration.

 - Make your community safe for pollinators: Work with your community to pass a pollinator protection policy.
 This policy should expand pollinator friendly habitat free of pollinator-toxic pesticides and eliminate pollinator-toxic pesticides on city or town property.
 Get all of the steps to pass a policy in your community here.

-- Urge Kroger to protect pollinators: Call the Kroger headquarters and tell them to stop selling food grown with bee-killing pesticides and to increase USDA certified organic food and beverages to 15 percent of overall offerings by 2025, prioritizing domestic, regional and local producers.
+- Urge Kroger to protect pollinators: Call the Kroger — the largest U.S. grocery chain — and tell them to stop selling food grown with bee-killing pesticides and to increase USDA certified organic food and beverages to 15 percent of overall offerings by 2025, prioritizing domestic, regional and local producers.
 Call Kroger today at: 1–866–221–4141

 - Urge your members of Congress to protect pollinators: Tell your members of Congress to support legislation protecting pollinators.
-Urge your Representative to cosponsor the Saving America’s Pollinators Act here and your Senator to cosponsor the Pollinator Recovery Act here.
+Urge your Representative to cosponsor the Saving America’s Pollinators Act.